HOWTO: Get Started with PeeringDB as a Facility or Campus Operator

 Routine use of PeeringDB can be automated using our API but this document is intended to help new facility administrators get started.
 Facilities are set up using the web interface.
 Once this is done you can use the API to automate things that change regularly.
 This document focuses on the key steps for establishing your facility's presence in PeeringDB and assumes you are using the web interface, which is available in 14 languages.

 If you need additional help getting started, please contact us at: firstname.lastname@example.org.

 You will need to create several database records, known as objects, to establish your presence in PeeringDB.

 Database objects organize relevant information.
 Your facility’s current participants can add their presence in your facility, making it attractive to others.
-Most information is optional but sharing all the relevant information maximises the benefit you get from listing in PeeringDB.
+Most information is optional but sharing all the relevant information maximizes the benefit you get from listing in PeeringDB.